 In 1995, the credit union's 60th anniversary became a significant turning point.
 The Board of Directors named John Fenton as the new President & CEO, charged to be a catalyst for change.
 Although serving a single sponsor for most of these sixty years, the announcement that AT&T would be split into three separate companies encouraged the credit union to adopt a new name and Affinity Federal Credit Union was chosen.
 During this time period, in 1998, the legislature passed HR1151, which allowed single sponsor credit unions to expand their service to companies or organizations with a common bond.
 This allowed the credit union to further diversify its membership.

-Today, Affinity is the largest credit union headquartered in the state of New Jersey with 16 branches, more than 135,000 members from more than 2,700 businesses and organizations, and total assets in excess of $2.3 billion.
+Today, Affinity is the largest credit union headquartered in the state of New Jersey with 16 branches, more than 140,000 members from thousands of businesses and organizations, and total assets in excess of $2.8 billion.